sunholo-data/sunholo-py/docs/docs/cli.md

 commands:
   Valid commands

-  {deploy,list-configs,init,merge-text,proxy,vac}
+  {deploy,list-configs,init,merge-text,proxy,vac,embed}
                         Commands
     deploy              Triggers a deployment of a VAC. list-configs        Lists all configuration files and their details init                Initializes a new Multivac project.
-    merge-text          Merge text files from a source folder into a single output file. proxy               Set up or stop a proxy to the Cloud Run service. vac                 Interact with deployed VAC services.
+    merge-text          Merge text files from a source folder into a single output file. proxy               Set up or stop a proxy to the VAC Cloud Run services vac                 Interact with deployed VAC services.
+    embed               Send data for embedding to a VAC vector store
 ```

 ## sunholo list-configs